-LocalHost Mode: [default: No]
+Standalone Mode: [default: No]

-Note: LocalHost mode disables remote system management from the GUI. maxView Storage Manager displays the system name as "localhost", and events are displayed as "127.0.0.1/localhost".
+Note: Standalone Mode disables remote system management from the GUI. maxView Storage Manager displays the system name as "localhost", and events as "127.0.0.1/localhost".

 4. Repeat these steps to install maxView Storage Manager on every Ubuntu Linux system that will be part of your storage space.